Probabilistic bisimilarities between quantum processes: Basic Definitions of qCCS

-Note that for any $E\in qPrE$ with $fv(E)\subseteq \{x_1,\dots,x_n\}$ and indexed set $\bar{v}=\{v_1,\dots,v_n\}$ of real values, the expression $E[\bar{v}/\bar{x}]$ obtained by instantiating classical variables $\bar{x}$ with $\bar{v}$ is a quantum process.
+To present the operational semantics of qCCS, we first introduce the notion of configuration.
+Note that for any $P\in qProc$ with $fv(P)\subseteq \{x_1,\dots,x_n\}$ and any indexed set $\bar{v}=\{v_1,\dots,v_n\}$ of real values, the process $P[\bar{v}/\bar{x}]$ obtained by instantiating classical variables $\bar{x}$ with $\bar{v}$ is closed.
 The following definition introduces a corresponding instantiation for free quantum variables.
-Similar notions were also proposed in \cite{JL04} and \cite{GN05} in somewhat different way.
+Similar notions were also presented in \cite{JL04} and \cite{GN05} in a somewhat different way.